simonambridge/RTFAP2/TransactionHandlers/README.md

   * You should have already created the Cassandra keyspaces and tables using the creates_and_inserts.cql script
   * If you are restarting the demo you can clear the RTFAP2 tables using the clear_tables.cql script

+1. Navigate to the project TransactionHandlers directory:

+    ```
+    cd <RTFAP2 nstall path>/RTFAP2/TransactionHandlers
+    ```

-1. Build the Producer with this command:
+2. Build the Producer with this command:

     ```sbt producer/package```